ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/mtls.md

 connection.
 This action of both the client and server providing and validating certificates is referred to as mutual TLS.

-## mTLS with $productName$
+## mTLS with Emissary

-Since $productName$ is a reverse proxy acting as the entry point to your cluster,
-$productName$ is acting as the client as it proxies requests to services upstream.
+Since Emissary is a reverse proxy acting as the entry point to your cluster, Emissary is acting as the client as it proxies requests to services upstream.

-It is trivial to configure $productName$ to simply originate TLS connections as the client to upstream services by setting
+It is trivial to configure Emissary to simply originate TLS connections as the client to upstream services by setting
 `service: https://{{UPSTREAM_SERVICE}}` in the `Mapping` configuration.
-However, in order to do mTLS with services upstream, $productName$ must also have certificates to authenticate itself with the service.
+However, in order to do mTLS with services upstream, Emissary must also have certificates to authenticate itself with the service.

 To do this, we can use the `TLSContext` object to get certificates from a